 OAO staff coordinating the protest workload will immediately assign protest cases to an analyst.
 The analyst will review the protest memorandum, the evidence of record, and the decision, and audit any relevant hearing recording(s).
 The analyst will then recommend appropriate AC action.
-He or she may recommend the AC take own motion review within the regulatory 60-day time period to issue a decision or remand a case (see HALLEX I-3-6-1), reopen or revise the decision (see HALLEX I-3-9-1 B, I-3-9-20, and I-3-9-70), or decline the protest.
+He or she may recommend the AC take own-motion review within the regulatory 60-day time period to issue a decision or remand a case (see HALLEX I-3-6-1), reopen or revise the decision (see HALLEX I-3-9-1 B, I-3-9-20, and I-3-9-70), or decline the protest.

-The analyst will complete a case analysis in ARPS and prepare all relevant documentation and notices.
+The analyst will complete a case analysis in ARPS and prepare all the relevant documents.

-OAO staff or analysts will ensure that the claim(s) file contains all relevant documentation including the protest memorandum, any correspondence, any notices, and any action document (e.g., own motion notice as described in HALLEX I-3-6-20, declination of protest memorandum, remand order, or decision).
+OAO staff or analysts will ensure that the claim(s) file contains all relevant documentation including the protest memorandum, any correspondence, any notices, and any action document (e.g., interim notice of review, declination of protest memorandum, remand order, and decision).